-Module Aims: This residential field course module explores the relationship between environment and society in the Himalayan state of Sikkim in NE India on the borders with China, Nepal, Tibet and West Bengal.
-The course is interdisciplinary in approach and policy-oriented.
-Students work with members of University Staff in mixed groups of biologists, human geographers, physical geographers and zoologists.
-Through intensive inter-disciplinary group working students utilise (and pass on) their specialist skills in the group exercises and projects that are undertaken.
+Module Aims: This residential field course module explores the relationship between environment and society in Iceland.
+The course is interdisciplinary in approach and is orientated to policy and practical considerations deriving from academic research.
+Students will work with members of staff in mixed groups of students from biosciences and geography.
+Through intensive inter-disciplinary group working, students utilise (and pass on) their specialist skills in the group and individual exercises and projects that are undertaken.
+The topics covered will reflect the interdisciplinary nature of the fieldcourse, with an emphasis on various elements being considered by multiple disciplines to develop a holistic understanding (e.g. puffins will be a topic of study in terms of bird migration, climate change, identity, tourism, citizen science, fishing industry).

-Module Content: Teaching and learning will be centred on the two-week field-course to Sikkim, and supplemented by lectures and further study in Swansea before and after the field-course.
+Module Content: Teaching and learning will be centred on the week long field-course to the Westmann Islands (Iceland), and supplemented by lectures and further study in Swansea before and after the field-course.
 Much of the learning will be undertaken in groups but, apart from where stated, the assessment will be your individual work.
-Assessment is via individual presentations in the field (20%) and a portfolio of coursework (80%).
+Assessment is via presentations in the field and a portfolio of coursework.
 There is no examination for this module.